DavidDGamble/AnimalShelter.Solution/README.md

 ### Description

 _This is an animal shelter web api that allows users to add, update, delete, and get all cats and dogs from the animal shelter.
-The user can get all the dogs and cats as well as search for either dogs or cats by name, breed, or a minimum age._
+The user can get all the dogs and cats as well as search for either dogs or cats by name, breed, or a minimum age.
+I also implemented versioning on the controller routes.
+All routes are v1 except for RandomCats() in the CatsController which is v2._

 ## Setup/Installation Requirements